October 6, 2022

 What are your favorite things about working for UL Solutions?

 I like the opportunities I have of applying analytics to improve processes, provide innovation and improve our products.
-I’ve been with UL Solutions for nearly a year, and I’ve been working on projects within our Enterprise and Advisory group's three customer operating units (COU).
+I’ve been with UL Solutions for nearly a year, and I’ve been working on projects within our Software and Advisory group's three customer operating units (COU).
 The opportunities are different in each COU, and analytics can be used in all of them.

 I enjoy working within interdisciplinary teams because people have different skills/responsibilities than I do.
 Because innovation encompasses change, I do appreciate management support.